Easy Potato Salad

 Mayo-based dressings should be added once the potatoes have cooled:

 This will prevent the potatoes from getting oily.

 …Think I’m done?
 Nope!
 I’ve got more.
 Have you mastered this yet?

 How to long to boil eggs:

 - Submerge the eggs in 2 inches of cool water in a pot on the stove-top.
 Gradually bring them to a boil.
 Once the boil is reached, cover the pot and remove them from the heat, letting them sit for 12 minutes.
 Perfect.

-- 8 medium Yukon gold potatoes of roughly the same size. (or 12 small potatoes.)
+- 8 medium Yukon gold potatoes of roughly the same size

 - 2 Tablespoons distilled white vinegar